ARM-software/psa-api/doc/crypto/api/ops/signature.rst

 .. function:: psa_sign_hash_with_context

     .. summary::
-        Sign a pre-computed hash with a private key.
+        Sign a pre-computed hash with a private key and a supplied context.

     .. param:: psa_key_id_t key
         Identifier of the key to use for the operation.
 It must be an asymmetric key pair.
 The key must permit the usage `PSA_KEY_USAGE_SIGN_HASH`.